keyz-man/changelogai-app/README.md

 **SQLite with Prisma**

-SQLite with Prisma in Next.js is a local database solution that works by:
-Local File Storage: SQLite stores your entire database in a single file within your project directory
+SQLite with Prisma in Next.js is a local database solution.
+SQLite stores your entire database in a single file within your project directory

 Development Advantages:
 - No database server configuration needed